 Cheap Trade Credit and Competition in Downstream Markets

-Using a unique dataset with information on 20 million inter-firm transactions, we provide evidence that suppliers offer cheap trade credit to ease competition in downstream markets.
+Using information on about 10 million inter-firm transactions, we provide evidence that suppliers offer cheap trade credit to ease competition in downstream markets.
 We show theoretically that suppliers that have to transfer surplus to high-bargaining-power customers would want to offer an increasing price schedule to preserve sales to other buyers.
 Suppliers can implement this by choosing a trade credit limit up to which customers can purchase on account.
 This contractual feature allows suppliers to maintain high-bargaining-power customers' marginal costs high and limits competition in the downstream market.
-Empirically, we find that suppliers grant trade credit to high-bargaining-power customers only when they fear the cannibalization of sales to other low-bargaining-power customers.
-Exploiting a law that lowered the cost of offering trade credit, we show that higher provision of trade credit to high-bargaining-power customers leads to an expansion of the suppliers' customer base and higher growth of sales to low-bargaining-power customers.
+Empirically, we find that trade credit targets infra-marginal units and is granted when suppliers fear the cannibalization of sales to other customers.
+Exploiting a law that lowered the cost of offering trade credit, we show that higher provision of trade credit to high-bargaining-power customers leads to an expansion of the suppliers' sales to low-bargaining-power customers.

 Keywords: Trade credit, competition, input prices, supply chains